A Little TLC: Sam Hui' award winning version

 Hong Kong actor and singer Samuel Hui (Sam Hui) recorded a Chinese version of the song entitled 心思思 "Xin Si Si" (translated as "Mind thinking").
 Both the Cantonese and English language versions of the song were featured in his 1986 action movie Aces Go Places IV a.k.a.
 Mad Mission 4: You Never Die Twice,.
 The Cantonese lyrics were written by Lin Zhenqiang and the song was one of the 1986 RTHK Top 10 Gold Songs.
 It won the ninth annual ten Chinese Golden Melody Awards.
 The song was awarded "Best Original Film Song" at the second Hong Kong Film Awards.
 It was the lead track of his album Live In Hong Kong, and was a track on his 1986 album Re Li Zhi Guan (Crown of Heat").
 A remix of the song was released on the 1987 Sam Hui album Xin Qu Yu Jing Xuan, and more recently was included on the CD, Nan Wan Hsu Guan Jie Sam Hui 30 Nian (30 Years of Hits from Sam Hui).
 It was certified platinum in Hong Kong.

 An instrumental cover version of the song was released by The Shaolin Band, also in 1986.
-Hui also recorded and released a Japanese version of the song with the title "ラブ・シック"(Love Sick) that was re-released in 2017.
+Hui also recorded and released a Japanese version of the song with the title "ラブ・シック"(Love Sick) The song has been included on various compilation albums.

-Hui, together with another Cantopop legend Alan Tam, performed the song as part of their "Happy Together World Tour" and it was included on their 6 CD collection "The Kings of Polygram: Sam & Tam 101 that was released in 2017.
+Hui, together with another Cantopop legend Alan Tam, performed the song as part of their 2018–2019 "Happy Together World Tour" and it was included on their 6 CD collection "The Kings of Polygram: Sam & Tam 101 that was released in 2017.